randy3k/Terminus/README.md

 ## User Build System

 Use `Terminus` as a build system.
-For example, the following can be added to your project settings to run a bash command.
+For example, the following can be added to your project settings to run a bash command. `terminus_exec` is a dropin replacement of the default target `exec`.
+It takes the exact same arguments as `terminus_open` except that some of the default values are different.

 ```json
 {